 How to Create the Perfect Charcuterie Board

-Based on our Instagram feed, it’s officially charcuterie season!
-The beautifully-presented boards are ubiquitous around the holiday time because they’re great for entertaining and can be scaled for large or small gatherings.
+Based on our Instagram feed, it’s officially always charcuterie season!
+The beautifully presented boards are ubiquitous around the holidays because they’re great for entertaining and can be scaled for large or small gatherings.
 Not to mention, charcuterie boards are easy to put together and look pretty darn impressive.
+Still, we're up for a charcuterie board any time of year!

 What’s Charcuterie, Anyway?